Becquerel: Definition

 The gray (Gy) and the becquerel (Bq) were introduced in 1975.
-Between 1953 and 1975, absorbed dose was often measured in rads.
-Decay activity was measured in curies before 1946 and often in rutherfords between 1946 and 1975.
+Between 1953 and 1975, absorbed dose was often measured with the rad.
+Decay activity was given with the curie before 1946 and often with the rutherford between 1946 and 1975.

 Unit capitalization and prefixes

 As with every International System of Units (SI) unit named after a person, the first letter of its symbol is uppercase (Bq).
 However, when an SI unit is spelled out in English, it should always begin with a lowercase letter (becquerel)—except in a situation where any word in that position would be capitalized, such as at the beginning of a sentence or in material using title case.